jadecobra/python_tdd_exercises/source/review.rst

 what is next?
 *************************************************************************************

-after that review I can confidently say I know something about Python_, I know

-* :ref:`how to make a Python test driven development environment manually`
+* :ref:`I know how to make a Python test driven development environment manually<how to make a Python test driven development environment manually>`.
-* :ref:`what an assertion is<what is an assertion?>`
+* :ref:`I know what an assertion is<what is an assertion?>`.
-* :ref:`how to make functions<what is a function?>`
+* :ref:`I know how to make functions<what is a function?>`.
 * :ref:`how to pass values from tests to functions<telephone>`
 * :ref:`what is None and NOT None<what is None?>`
 * :ref:`what is True and False in Python<what are booleans?>`